DiVa-360: The Dynamic Visual Dataset for Immersive Neural Fields: Design of Brown Interaction Capture System (BRICS)

-\parahead{Aluminum Frame} To capture table-scale scenes, we chose a refrigerator-sized aluminum frame (\Cref{fig:bricsmini}~(a)) that houses a 1m$^3$ capture volume mounted on wheels for mobility.
+\parahead{Aluminum Frame} To capture table-scale scenes, we chose a refrigerator-sized aluminum frame (Figure 3~(a) of the main paper) that houses a 1~m$^3$ capture volume mounted on wheels for mobility.
 Each of the 6 side walls of the capture volume is composed of a 3$\times$3 grid with dual polycarbonate panels on each grid square (total of 54 squares).
 Two of the walls are doors that allow quick access to the capture volume.
 The height of the system allows an average person to easily reach into the volume for interaction capture.
 A transparent polycarbonate shelf in the capture volume allows bottom cameras to still see objects to provide a 360$^\circ$ view.
 A shelf in the bottom houses power supplies, network switches, and a control workstation.

 \parahead{Sensor/Illumination Panels} For 53 of the 54 grid squares (we leave one out for easy access) on the side walls, we installed translucent polycarbonate panels on the interior consisting of cameras, microphones, and LEDs.
-Each panel can support up to 3 RGB cameras, 3 microphones, and a fully-programmable RGB light strip with 72 individual LEDs.
+Each panel can support up to 3 RGB cameras, 3 microphones, and a fully programmable RGB light strip with 72 individual LEDs.
 This panel naturally diffuses the LED lights enabling uniform lighting of the volume.
 In our current setup, each of the 53 panels has an LED strip and 1 off-the-shelf RGB camera capturing at 1280$\times$720 @ 120~FPS.
 We install microphones on 6 panels, one on each side wall of the capture cube.
-Because the LED colors are fully programmable, our capture volume also acts as a light stage~\cite{debevec2012light}.

 \parahead{Communication Panels} The sensor panels collectively generate more than 13.25~GB/s (0.25~GB/s per panel) of uncompressed data -- well beyond the bandwidth of common wired communication technologies like USB or ethernet.
 To enable the capture and storage of such amounts of data, we built our own communication system.
 Briefly, this system consists of single-board computers (SBCs) that connect to sensors via USB and are responsible for compressing the data before sending it to a control station over gigabit ethernet.
 With this setup, we are able to simultaneously transmit large amounts of data with low latency.